jsnunki/web-basics/README.md

 # Interneting is Hard (But it doesn’t have to be) Friendly web development tutorials for complete beginners

 ## Publisher of free HTML and CSS tutorials at https://internetingishard.com.
 (Hopefully) helping people learn how to web dev better.
-Created by @internetingguy
+All content is authored and maintained by Oliver James - @internetingguy

 ## Modern Techniques